Kinetic Initial Conditions for Inflation: Consequences of kinetic dominance

-It should be noted that since $\dot{\phi}^2 \gg \rho_w$ at sufficiently early times, all solutions reduce to the above forms for small enough $t$ or $\eta$.
-We can thus fix the form of solutions with non-zero $\rho_w$ by matching onto the above solutions for sufficiently small $t$ or $\eta$.
+It should be noted that since \(\dot{\phi}^2 \gg \rho_w\) at sufficiently early times, all solutions reduce to the above forms for small enough \(t\) or \(\eta\).
+We can thus fix the form of solutions with nonzero \(\rho_w\) by matching onto the above solutions for sufficiently small \(t\) or \(\eta\).

-\subsubsection{Dark energy, $w=-1$}
+\subsubsection{Dark energy, \(w=-1\)}

-For dark energy in the form of a cosmological constant, we find that the energy density in standard notation is
+For dark energy in the form of a cosmological constant, we find that the energy density in standard notation is:

-For $w=-1$, equation \eref{eqn:t_of_a} is expressible in terms of trigonometric functions, and may be rearranged to express the scale factor $a$ in terms of coordinate time.
-Once $a(t)$ is obtained, the remaining equations \eref{eqn:H_of_a}, \eref{eqn:dotphi_of_a} \& \eref{eqn:phi_of_a} can be used to express the rest of the variables in terms of $t$.
-Using our definition of $\beta$ (equation~\ref{eqn:beta_def}), and defining the new timescale:
+For \(w=-1\), equation~\eqref{eqn:t_of_a} is expressible in terms of trigonometric functions, and may be rearranged to express the scale factor \(a\) in terms of coordinate time.
+Once \(a(t)\) is obtained, the remaining equations~\eqref{eqn:H_of_a},~\eqref{eqn:dotphi_of_a} and~\eqref{eqn:phi_of_a} can be used to express the rest of the variables in terms of \(t\).
+Using our definition of \(\beta\) (equation \nolinebreak\ref{eqn:beta_def}), and defining the new timescale,

 the solutions are: